faizaslam11/Covid_Tracker/README.md

 ## Covid Tracker
-with number of cases in specific country.
+It will show number of cases in specific country with the representation of Manhattan plot.

 ### `npm start`